gotthardp/lorawan-server/doc/Integration.md

 # Integration Guide

+This document desribes specific configuration required to integrate with various IoT cloud platforms.
+Please refer to [Connectors](Connectors.md) guide for a generic description.

 ## AWS IoT

-Amazon Web Services (AWS) can be integrated via MQTT.
+[Amazon Web Services (AWS)](https://aws.amazon.com/iot/) can be integrated via MQTT.
 All Nodes can share the same connection to the server.

 First, follow the AWS IoT guidelines to configure your IoT device:
  * Create and activiate a Security Certificate.
 Make sure you download the certificate